by Robert S. Dinsmoor

 81. Join an online arthritis support group.
 Studies suggest that people with arthritis who participate in online support groups have less pain, disability, and health distress.
 Some support groups are available through the Arthritis Foundation.

 82. Take an arthritis self-help course.
 These classes can help you better communicate with your health-care team, manage your medicines, and reduce arthritis pain.
-To find out about classes in your area, go to the Arthritis Foundation Web site and enter your zip code under “Find Programs Near You.”
+To find out about classes in your area, go to the Arthritis Foundation Web site and enter your zip code under “Find a Local Office.”

 83. Case the supermarket.
 That way, you can plot your course through the store, putting items on your shopping list in the order you will be encountering them.
 This can save you time and energy.